5poof/5poof/README.md

-- 👋 Hi, I’m @5poof
+- 👋 Hi, I’m Spoof
-- 👀 I’m interested in Python and Software Developing.
+- 👀 I’m interested in Software Developing.
 - 🌱 I’m currently learning Python and Java.
-- 💞️ I’m looking to collaborate on learning some code, perhaps?
-- 📫 How to reach me: email spoofingarestraws@gmail.com

 <!---
 5poof/5poof is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.